webmaeistro/devz-docz/developing/growth/README.md

 to explore areas that are not directly related to completing project work.

-The experience at Martin's experience is that this exploration winds up benefiting the client in the long run, both through immediate impact (e.g. speeding up tests) and the client getting the benefit of learning that happened elsewhere.
+The experience at I is that this exploration winds up benefiting the client in the long run, both through immediate impact (e.g. speeding up tests) and the client getting the benefit of learning that happened elsewhere.
 Allowing time for growth ensures consistent, high